interclip/mobile/README.md

 -   Node.js >= v12.0

 ## Setup locally
+1. Instal the Expo CLI with `npm i -g expo-cli`
-1. Install dependencies with `yarn`
+2. Install dependencies with `yarn`
-2. To start the Expo server, run `yarn start`
+3. To start the Expo server, run `yarn start`

 ## Build the app
 -   For building for iOS and iPadOS, run `yarn run build:ios`